-Today’s technique is photo stacking, a way of achieving greater depth of field by combining multiple exposures with each shot having different areas of the photo in focus.
-I first learned of this technique recently, and have only tried it out a couple of times in Death Valley and Big Sur because, frankly, I think it’s a bit of a hassle, but in the right situation it can achieve pretty impressive results.
+Focus stacking is a way of achieving greater depth of field by combining multiple photos in Photoshop, each shot having different areas of the frame in focus.
+This is a photography technique I’ve used sparingly, (most recently in the Death Valley and Big Sur photos in this post) because it’s a bit of a hassle.
+However, in the right situation focus stacking achieve impressive results.

 First of all, when I say it’s a hassle, where it’s a hassle might be surprising.
 It’s not a hassle in post processing at all.
 Photoshop uses all sorts of magical leprechauns and/or algorithms to accomplish crazy stuff, and focus stacking in Photoshop is as simple as a 15 second process involving 2 automatic steps.
 I was really surprised to learn it was so easy.
 This is actually why I hadn’t done it previously–I assumed getting the stacking right involved a lot of masking by hand or some special equipment in the field to move the camera slightly when focus changed.

 Where it is a hassle is in the field, where it almost requires the use of a tripod, live view, and patience.
 Patience is something I’m short on, so even though I like the results of the technique, I think I mostly am fine with slightly sloppier results, to be honest.
 We’ll discuss all of that in turn, though, so let’s start with the technique.

 The Technique: Focus Stacking

 The technique here can be applied to a variety of photos, but I’m going to discuss it here in terms of wide angle landscape photography where you want a sharp shot from to back.
 Now, most of the time, this can fairly easily be accomplished by going for an aperture of f/16 or so.